 - No coding is required

-- No specialized langauge, audio, or speech expertise is needed
+- No specialized language, audio, or speech expertise is needed

 - No machine learning knowledge needed

 In this tutorial, we’re designing a Voice User Interface for a drive-thru that will let us order food, using the Picovoice Console.
 The Voice AI works entirely offline, and runs on edge devices—even those with limited resources, such as microcontrollers.

 The underlying technology is Picovoice Rhino, our Speech-to-Intent engine.
 Speech-to-Intent extracts intent directly from spoken utterances—without the error-prone and expensive Speech-to-Text intermediate step.
 This allows for dramatically better accuracy and efficiency.